HARVEST: Contemporary Craft Fair Programme

 12pm - 12:30pm, Thursday 16 October 2025

-Award-winning ceramicist Frances Priest will share the encaustic tile motifs she created for Chelsea Flower Show 2025, developed in collaboration with Down’s Syndrome Scotland and Burton Hall Garden Design.
+Award-winning ceramicist Frances Priest shared the encaustic tile motifs she created for Chelsea Flower Show 2025, developed in collaboration with Down’s Syndrome Scotland and Burton Hall Garden Design.

 Price: Free